Wisconsin Judge Rules Tribal Lawsuit Against Kalshi is Legal

 Before this case, courts in other states have rejected the notion that tribes can sue prediction market operators under IGRA.
 Instead, those judges found that the Commodity Exchange Act superseded IGRA.
 The prediction industry claims it is federally protected as a swap under the CEA, which has helped it fend off previous lawsuits from tribes.

 With Wisconsin now delivering a different ruling, other tribal gaming groups will likely file lawsuits of their own.
-That includes Oklahoma, where tribes have come together to begin an effort to push sports prediction markets out.
+That includes Oklahoma, where tribes have come together to begin an effort to push some of the best US prediction market apps out of the game.

 That’s bad news for operators like Kalshi, who are already dealing with lawsuits from states and regulators.
 If more lawsuits are filed by tribes and found to be protected under IGRA, it will cost the industry millions in legal fees, regardless of the outcome.